Propaganda in Japan: Invading China

+After the Mukden incident, the Kwantung Army seized radio facilities and began broadcasting propaganda back to Japan, aimed towards increasing Japanese public opinion in favor of its actions.
 To generate support for its invasion of northeast China, in the 1930s Japan used a propaganda campaign, the themes of which were repeated for months in newspaper headlines.

 After invading Manchuria, the Japanese army increasingly viewed Mongolia as a target.
 From the early 1930s, cultural works, sometimes reinforced by western writers, were published to emphasize a special relationship between Japan and the Mongols as a precursor to military incursions into the region.
 Mongolia's significance to Japan declined after it changed strategy to focus on southern China and Southeast Asia.

+Japan's propaganda in China during the Second Sino-Japanese War focused on promoting Japanese ideology and spreading misinformation.
+Ideological propaganda focused on promoting the Greater East Asia Co-Prosperity Sphere and the contention that Japan was fighting against Western imperialism.
+Japanese ideological propaganda was generally ineffective; Chinese generally perceived that the claimed benefits of peace, prosperity, and independence never materialized.

+Promotion of misinformation through Japanese propaganda was more effective particularly due to Japan's ability to dominate the radio airwaves in China because of Japan's control over radio facilities in Beijing, Shanghai, and Nanjing.
+Among methods of misinformation was the broadcast by the collaborationist regimes of falsified speeches purporting to be from Chiang Kai-shek, Mao Zedong, and their generals.